Uncommon Causes of Facial Paralysis

 3. Ear Infection

-In an Acta Oto-Laryngologica study, researchers evaluated 20 patients who were dealing with inner ear and facial nerve complications.
-Researchers noted that seven of these patients experienced inner ear problems and facial paralysis.
+An Acta Oto-Laryngologica study was used to evaluate 20 patients dealing with inner ear and facial nerve complications.
+In the study, seven patients experienced inner ear problems and facial paralysis.

 4. Infectious Mononucleosis

-A study published in The Lancet highlighted the possible link between mono and facial paralysis.
-The study of three young adults with Bell’s palsy indicated unilateral facial paralysis in association with mono may be a variant of idiopathic facial diplegia and Guillain-Barré syndrome.
+Researchers evaluated three young adults with Bell’s palsy as part of a study published in The Lancet.
+They found that unilateral facial paralysis may occur in combination with mono as a variant of idiopathic facial diplegia and Guillain-Barré syndrome.

 5. Tumor Removal

-Dr. Azizzadeh is available to educate facial paralysis patients about different treatment options and address their symptoms.
-To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+Dr. Babak Azizzadeh is a globally recognized facial plastic and reconstructive surgeon, and he is available to help patients coping with facial paralysis.
+To learn more or to schedule a consultation with Dr. Azizzadeh, please contact The Facial Paralysis Institute online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today